Please note that the terms “member” and “registrant” are used interchangeably throughout our website

 Voting

-Registrants who reside in the district(s) with available seats and are eligible to vote will receive an email when voting opens for the election.
+Registrants who reside in the district(s) with available seats and are eligible to vote will receive an email when voting opens on October 4.

 Contact us if you have any questions about the elections process.
 We can also put you in contact with a fellow optometrist who serves on Council to speak about their experience.